10. Assessing the effect of a new Light Rail Transit line in the Tel-Aviv Metropolitan Area

 595 |

 Table 2.
-The characteristics of three constructed TAMA routing databases.
+The characteristics of the three constructed TAMA routing databases.

 10.4.
 Transit accessibility, service area maps

-Maximum walking distance from the origin building to the first PT stop = 400 m
+from the origin building to the first stop = 400 m

-Maximum walk distance from the last PT stop of a trip to the destination building = 400 m
+from the destination stop to the destination building = 400 m

 Maximum travel time = 45 min